The Simpsons: Renewals

-On April 2, 2025, it was announced that The Simpsons would be renewed for four more seasons in what is considered a "mega deal" with parent company Disney.
-This renewal will take the show through the 2028–2029 television season, coinciding with the 40th anniversary of the show.
-Each season will consist of 15 episodes.
+On April 2, 2025, Fox renewed The Simpsons for four additional seasons (seasons 37 through 40) through the 2028–2029 television season, coinciding with the show's 40th anniversary.
+Each season consists of 15 episodes.

 Syndication

-In the United States, the cable television network FXX, a sibling of 20th Television and formerly the Fox network, has exclusive cable and digital syndication rights for The Simpsons.
+In the United States, the cable television network FXX obtained exclusive cable and digital syndication rights for The Simpsons.
 Original contracts had previously stated that syndication rights for The Simpsons would not be sold to cable until the series conclusion, at a time when cable syndication deals were highly rare.
 The series has been syndicated to local broadcast stations in nearly all markets throughout the United States since September 1994.